Deciding what to discover next in Belgium is often a hit-and-miss affair. There are so many places to explore. How does one make a choice?

 I also ran into a strange sight in the middle of the forest.
 Miles from anywhere, on a footpath on which I had not seen a soul, in a small clearing was this:

 The route I took was 11 km in length.
-It’s vaguely signposted, but I made a combination of two paths, so if you want to follow my route you are best following the map here on RouteYou.
+It’s vaguely signposted, but I made a combination of two existing paths.
+Let me know how you get on.